unikraft/summer-of-code-2021/content/en/docs/sessions/09-advanced-app-porting/index.md

                 |_______mycorelib
                 |_______Makefile.uk
 ```

 Edit the `Makefile.uk` from the `lib` directory and add the following:

 ```
 $(eval $(call _import_lib,$(CONFIG_UK_BASE)/lib/mycorelib))
 ```

 Follow the TODOs from the sources and headers.
-After solving all the TODOs compile both aplications and run them.
+After solving all the TODOs compile both applications and run them.
 Don't forget to `make menuconfig` to select `mycorelib` and the KVM platform.

-## 02. Using Readelf
+### 02. Using `readelf`

-Use the `readelf` utility to see the section's address and size and check
-them with the program's output (like we did in the demo).
+Use the `readelf` utility to see the section's address and size and check them with the program's output (like we did in the demo).

-## 03. Searching Symbols
+### 03. Searching Symbols

 Using the  `grep` utility search the following and inspect the source code:
 1. `struct vfsops`, `struct vnops`, `struct vfscore_fs_type`
-2. `struct vnode`, `struct dentry`,  `struct mount`
+1. `struct vnode`, `struct dentry`,  `struct mount`
-3. `sys_open` look especially for VOP macros.
+1. `sys_open` look especially for VOP macros.
    How many operations does the open system call do?
 4. `vfscore_vget` can you figure it out what this function does?

-## 04. MyRamfs.
+### 04. MyRamfs.
 Register the Filesystem.

 In the following exercises, we will build step by step a simplified version of the ramfs library.
 The first step is to register the filesystem into `vfscore`.

 Navigate to the `04-05-06-myramfs` directory.
 Copy `myramfs` directory to the `lib` directory in `unikraft` and the application in the `apps` directory.
 Your working directory should look like this:

 ```
 workdir
 |_______apps